 10. Eat while hiking in the rain to keep your furnace burning and generating body heat.
 Stay well hydrated too, to help stave off hypothermia and remain alert.

-11. If the weather really sucks and you’re burned out from hiking through the muck, take a zero.
-Stay in your tent for a day or hike into town to dry-out and refuel.
+11. If the weather sucks and you’re burned out from hiking through the muck, take a zero.
+Stay in your tent for a day or hike into town to dry out and refuel.
 You don’t have to make big miles every day.

-12. If you know you’re going to be hiking in rainy weather, get yourself a tent that can be set up in the rain without getting soaking wet inside.
+12. If you know you will be hiking in rainy weather, get a tent that can be set up in the rain without getting soaking wet inside.
 Ultralight tarps are nice, but having a tent with a waterproof bathtub floor can be a real godsend if you have a crappy campsite in heavy rain.
-Tarptent, Gossamer Gear, Six Moon Designs, Hilleberg, and many other tent manufacturers make tents that can be set up fly first, before hanging the inner tent inside.
+Tarptent, Gossamer Gear, Six Moon Designs, Hilleberg, and many other tent manufacturers make tents that can be set up fly first before hanging the inner tent inside.

-13. Make sure you plan a few meals that don’t require cooking.
+13. Plan a few meals that don’t require cooking.
 While eating hot food is a good pick-me-up when you’re cold, cooking in the rain can sometimes be more of a hassle than it’s worth.
-Eat some fatty food, change into your dry layer, crawl into your sleeping bag, and you’ll warm up quickly.
+Eat some fatty food, change into your dry layer, and crawl into your sleeping bag, and you’ll warm up quickly.

 Conclusion